zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 Zaha for almost 30 years, how he is working through it.

 Similarly to above, not transcribing the personal section of the response.
-Personal, and should be listened to instead of read.
 Starts at 41:30.

-… In the office there is a sense that you have to break through in the next few months … We see ourselves as a mother ship of a whole movement.
+**P:** … In the office there is a sense that you have to break through in the next few months … We see ourselves as a mother ship of a whole movement.
 There are so many co-evolving, co-protagonists in the new paradigm of computationally empowered design inteligence.
 For the past 20 years there has been a feeling of